-If this stereo remix doesn’t work for you, rest assured that the 1981 mix is presented alongside it on the DVD as a 96-khz/24-bit flat transfer from the original master tape.
+If this stereo remix doesn’t work for you, rest assured that the 1981 mix is presented alongside it on the DVD as a new 96-khz/24-bit remaster from the original two-track tape.
 I think it’s a considerable improvement over the 2008 remaster, which is the only other version of the album carried by the streaming services.

 Unfortunately, the remix omits hit songs “The Voice” and “I Remember (Death In The Afternoon)” due to the loss of the multitrack tapes.
 Back in July, Steven Wilson offered us one possible explanation the missing tapes: